 Learning through others is enabled in peer-to-peer exchanges, coaching interactions and in communities of practice.
-Having employees with different perspectives, knowledge levels and development aspirations creates a learning environment that is collaborative, creative and informal.
+Having employees with strategically elevate our talents' readiness to deliver results while driving efficiencies, eliminating waste and generating value for our they explore complex concepts and the rigorous application of the customers.
+These experiences are structured to challenge leaders as creates a learning environment that is collaborative, creative and informal.